crcn/cupboard/README.md

 ## Why?

-Managing 50+ repositories is a pain in the ass.
+Managing a kajillion repositories is a pain in the ass.

 ## Features